TKone7/lightread/doc_30_40_design_other.md

 ## jQuery Polling
-After an lightning invoice was generated, the connected Lightning node must inform lightread about its status.
-This polling starts right after the invoice is displayed to the user repeats as long as this page is shown.
+After an lightning invoice was generated, the webpage starts polling the lightning node for any incoming payments.
+This polling starts right after the invoice is displayed to the user and repeats as long as this page is shown.
 Using jQuery, a `POST` with the corresponding invoice reference (pay_req) is sent to the route `checkinvoice`.

 ```php